Visiting the Egyptian Gallery & Contacting the Institute.

 The offices of the Institute of Egyptian Art & Archaeology, (hereafter IEAA), are located in the Art and Communication Building on the campus of the University of Memphis in Memphis, Tennessee (USA).
 This building also houses the Department of Art, the Fogelman Galleries of Contemporary Art, and classrooms.

-The Egyptian Gallery is open.
+The Egyptian Gallery is closed.

 The gallery will be closed April 24 - August 19, 2017.

 The collection of Egyptian antiquities of the IEAA is on display in the Art Museum of the University of Memphis (AMUM) in the Communication and Fine Arts building.
 An exhibition of about 200 ancient Egyptian objects is on permanent display in the Egyptian Gallery of the Art Museum.